What Are the Benefits of Walking?

 Walking taps into the different parts of our brain (dependent on the type of creativity domain) and truly promotes creativity.

-Whether it is visual, musical, verbal, or visuospatial… walking is the perfect antidote to getting creative, as it refreshes the mind and eliminates distractions.
+Whether visual, musical, verbal, or visuospatial… walking is the perfect antidote to getting creative, as it refreshes the mind and eliminates distractions.

 Shifting writer’s block or coming up with an idea often comes from a good walk!